 Top with your favorite nacho toppings.

-Wood Chips: Traeger smokers require wood pellets instead of wood chips.
-There are so many different kinds of wood chips and you can find them at any hardware store.
+Wood Chips or Pellets: There are so many different kinds of wood chips to experiment with and you can find them at any hardware store.
 Places like Target and Wal-Mart also sell them.
 I’ve even seen wood chips at the grocery stores.